Feral pigeon: Predators

+Despite their importance in the diet of urban predatory birds, feral pigeons are known to transmit several diseases to their consumers, as they may be reservoirs of several avian diseases, often subclinically.
+Raptors may contract West Nile Virus through consumption of infected bird species, such as crows, house sparrows, and pigeons.
+Trichomoniasis, frounce, or canker is a significant disease in raptors both captive and wild-living.
+Symptoms include caseous plaques in and around the oropharynx, and lesions may be found in the lungs, air sacs, sinuses, ear canal and kidneys.
+The lesions may progress into severe necroses, at least of the upper digestive tract.
+Trich has been found to be resistant to several drug treatments, and it is thought that "preventive treatments" that use insufficient dosages may be one of the causes.
+These diseases may prove to be fatal to the raptors; Columbid Herpesvirus-1 has a near 100% mortality rate in raptors.

+Artificial control

+Deterrence methods include bird spikes and the recently introduced optical gel deterrent.

-Reducing food supply
+Food supply reduction

 A more effective tactic to reduce the number of feral pigeons is deprivation.
 Cities around the world have discovered that not feeding their local birds results in a steady population decrease in only a few years.
 As scavengers, pigeons will still pick at garbage bags containing discarded food or at leftovers carelessly dropped on the ground, but securely disposing of foodstuffs will greatly reduce scavenger populations.
 Feeding of pigeons is banned in parts of Venice, Italy.

 Long-term reduction of feral pigeon populations can be achieved by restricting food supply, which in turn involves legislation and litter (garbage) control.
-Some cities have deliberately established favorable nesting places for pigeons—nesting places that can easily be reached by city workers who regularly remove eggs, thereby limiting their reproductive success.
+Some cities have deliberately established favourable nesting places for pigeons, nesting places that can easily be reached by city workers who regularly remove eggs, thereby limiting their reproductive success.
 In addition, pigeon populations may be reduced by bird control systems that successfully reduce nesting sites.